OpenID Connect 1.0

 • expires_in

 The expires_in indicates how long the request_uri is valid for.
-The request_uri is used as a parameter to the Authorization endpoint instead of the standard parameters (as the request_uri parameter).
+The request_uri is used as a parameter to the Authorization Endpoint instead of the standard parameters (as the request_uri parameter).

 The advantages of this approach are as follows: